Efficient Data Analytics on Augmented Similarity Triplets: Abstract

 \section{Abstract}

-Many machine learning methods (classification, clustering, etc.) start with a known kernel that provides similarity or distance measure between two objects.
-Recent work has extended this to situations where the information about objects is limited to comparisons of distances between three objects (triplets).
-Humans find the comparison task much easier than the estimation of absolute similarities, so this kind of data can be easily obtained using crowd-sourcing.
-In this work, we give an efficient method of augmenting the triplets data, by utilizing additional implicit information inferred form the existing data.
-Triplets augmentation improves the quality of kernel-based and kernel-free data analytics tasks.
-Secondly, we also propose a novel set of algorithms for common supervised and unsupervised machine learning tasks based on triplets.
-These methods work directly with triplets, avoiding kernel evaluations.
-Experimental evaluation on real and synthetic datasets shows that our methods are more accurate than the current best-known techniques.
+Data analysis requires a pairwise proximity measure over objects.
+Recent work has extended this to situations where the distance information between objects is given as comparison results of distances between three objects (triplets).
+Humans find comparison tasks much easier than the exact distance computation, and such data can be easily obtained in big quantities via crowdsourcing.
+In this work, we propose triplets augmentation, an efficient method to extend the triplets data by inferring the hidden implicit information from the existing data.
+Triplets augmentation improves the quality of kernel-based and kernel-free data analytics.
+We also propose a novel set of algorithms for common data analysis tasks based on triplets.
+These methods work directly with triplets and avoid kernel evaluations, thus are scalable to big data.
+We demonstrate that our methods outperform the current best-known techniques and are robust to noisy data.